-The transformation of land bigger than 1000 square metres in size, to residential, retail, commercial, industrial or institutional use, where, such land was zoned open space, conservation or had an equivalent zoning, on or after 02 August 2010.
+The transformation of land bigger than 1000 square metres in size, to residential, retail, commercial, industrial, or institutional use, where, such land was zoned open space, conservation or had an equivalent zoning, on or after 02 August 2010.

-- d.
-Mpumalanga - ii.
+d.
+Mpumalanga

+ii.
 A protected area identified in terms of NEMPAA, excluding conservancies.

-The facility is considered a commercial and/or industrial development, and will require the transformation of a footprint of approximately 19ha (within several farm portions outside an urban area zoned for agriculture, while being partly located on Portion 1 and 2 of Farm No. 322 (Welgelegen), which is a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection
+The powerline and associated infrastructure are considered a commercial and/or industrial development, and will require the transformation of a footprint of approximately 19ha (within several farm portions outside an urban area zoned for agriculture, while being partly located on Portions 1 & 2 of Farm No. 322 (Welgelegen), which are declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940).

-Ordinance, 1940 (No. 9 of 1940)(ii).
-It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.
+It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or deproclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.

-Listing Notice 3, Activity 18(f)(i)(aa)(bb)(cc) (ee)(gg):
+Listing Notice 3, Activity 18f(i)(aa)(bb)(cc (ee)(gg)